UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/GPU_Nodes.md

 ## Available modules

-You can see the available CUDA modules by typing
+You can see all the available CUDA modules by typing

 ```
+module load beta-modules
 module avail cuda
 ```

+The ones that become visible once you load `beta-modules` have been built with newer compilers.

 ## Sample CUDA code